Discover the Dominican Republic

 For many people, the Dominican Republic symbolizes the perfect exotic Caribbean vacation destination, a paradise of sun, sand, and sea all year round.

 For Christopher Columbus, it was the most beautiful place he had ever seen, deserving of the name La Española, while the original inhabitants honored it with the name Quisqueya, fertile Mother Earth.

 The modern name of the island is Hispaniola.
 It is home to 2 countries that could not be more distinct: Haiti and the Dominican Republic.
 The Dominican Republic, which covers two thirds of the island to the east, offers a variety of natural treasures that are unique in the Caribbean: lush, subtropical vegetation, fertile valleys, mountain ranges up to 10,400 feet (3175 meters) high, and hundreds of kilometers of its famous palm-lined white sand beaches and shimmering turquoise sea.

+Its nature, as well as its moving history, the vivid everyday culture, and its people, make it worth visiting.
 All this turns the Dominican Republic into a wonderful place to learn Spanish.
 Discover the exotic-Caribbean flair, the easy-going vitality, openness and hospitality of its people.
-You are more than welcome!
+We would be happy to have you!

 ¡Bienvenidos a la República Dominicana!